Johannes Ockeghem: Music and influence

-Ockeghem used the cantus firmus technique in about half of his masses; the earliest of these masses use head-motifs at the start of the individual movements, a common practice around 1440 but one that had already become archaic by around 1450.
+Ockeghem used the cantus firmus technique in about half of his masses; the earliest of these masses used head motifs at the start of the individual movements, a common practice around 1440 but one that had already become archaic by around 1450.
 Three of his masses, Missa Ma maistresse, Missa Fors seulement, and Missa Mi-mi are based on chansons he wrote himself, and use more than one voice of the chanson, foreshadowing the parody mass techniques of the 16th century.
 In his remaining masses, including the Missa cuiusvis toni and Missa prolationum, no borrowed material has been found, and the works seem to have been freely composed.

 Ockeghem would sometimes place borrowed material in the lowest voice, such as in the Missa Caput, one of three masses written in the mid-15th century based on that fragment of chant from the English Sarum Rite.
 Other characteristics of Ockeghem's compositional technique include variation in voices' rhythmic character so as to maintain their independence.

-A strong influence on Josquin des Prez and the subsequent generation of Netherlanders, Ockeghem was famous throughout Europe for his expressive music, though he was equally renowned for his technical prowess.
-Two of the most famous contrapuntal achievements of the 15th century include his Missa prolationum, which consists entirely of mensuration canons, and the Missa cuiusvis toni, designed to be performed in any of the different modes, but even these technique-oriented pieces demonstrate his uniquely expressive use of vocal ranges and tonal language.
-Ockeghem's use of wide-ranging and rhythmically active bass lines sets him apart from many of the other composers in the Netherlandish Schools, and may be because this was his voice range.
+Ockeghem influenced Josquin des Prez and the subsequent generation of Netherlandish composers; he was known throughout Europe for his expressive music and his technical skill.
+Two of the most notable contrapuntal achievements of the 15th century include his Missa prolationum, which consists entirely of mensuration canons, and the Missa cuiusvis toni, designed to be performed in any of the different modes, but even these technique-oriented pieces demonstrate his uniquely expressive use of vocal ranges and tonal language.
+Ockeghem's use of wide-ranging and rhythmically active bass lines was distinctive among composers in the Netherlandish Schools, and may be because this was his voice range.

+Thomas Tallis' Missa Puer natus est nobis has cryptic, puzzle-like patterns in the note lengths of the cantus firmus that resemble the mathematical "games" of Ockeghem's cantus firmi.